PROFESSOR EMERITUS URI SHAMIR

 Since the 1970s I served the international scientific community, as President of the Israeli Association of Water Resources (Eyal, 1984-1985), the International Association of Hydrological Sciences (IAHS, 1991-1995), Vice President (1995-1999 and 1999-2003) and President (2003-2007) of the International Union of Geodesy and Geophysics (IUGG), Member of the Executive Board of the International, Council of Science (ICSU, 2005-2008 and 2008-2011).

 I was the Founding Director (1991-2003) of the Stephen and Nancy Grand Water Research Institute, the GWRI, at the Technion, whose objective is to operate as a national water research institute.
 For many years it housed the Blumenstein Information Center, which assembled, organized and made openly available information on water in Israel and the Middle East, and provides links to international water information sources.

 I am the recipient of the Israeli Water Association’s Life-long Achievement Award.
 The citation (translated from Hebrew) reads:

-I was inducted Fellow of the Environment and Water Resources Institute (EWRI) of the American Society of Civil Engineers (ASCE) at the 2013 Conference in Cincinnati.
+I was inducted Fellow of the Environment and Water Resources Institute (EWRI) of the American Society of Civil Engineers (ASCE).